valmartnz/Project-1-Lark-s-Ant/README.txt

     We also use the Javascript Standard built-in objects, Map.
 Each key represents a unique string to a particular cell.
 The values will be the cell's color index.
-We opted for a map instead of an array or list since its lookup efficiency is O(1) while others are subjected their input size, O(n).
+We opted for a map instead of an array or list since its lookup efficiency is O(1) while others are subjected to their input size, O(n).